triorbonk/streamer/README.md

 Chromecast devices also don't seem to support HLS streams without an audio track, this image will also generate a dummy silent audio track if your original stream is lacking sound (Not uncommon for security cameras).

+Furthermore this version will also create html pages for each stream in the /static/ virtual directory which will leverage video.js to create a cross platform visulaization of the stream.
+This works on most modern browser and mobile webkits.

 ### Running

 #### Build the image